taocpp/taopq/doc/Parameter-Type-Conversion.md

 The free function is found either by [ADL➚](https://en.cppreference.com/w/cpp/language/adl) or in namespace `tao::pq`.

-Note that any returned value in the above examples can itself be a registered custom type. taoPQ will simply expand parameters recursively.
+:point_up: Note that any returned value in the above examples can itself be a registered custom type. taoPQ will simply expand parameters recursively.

 ### `tao::pq::parameter_traits< T >`